Heidi Burgess, Guy M. Burgess, and Michelle Maiese

 Into-the-sea framing is the ultimate "zero-sum" or "win-lose" approach.
 The only way for one side to "win" is to eliminate the other side.
 Needless to say, this way of framing a conflict is a recipe for disaster.
 There is almost never a place for the other side to go, nor would they want to go if they could.
 Framing the conflict in this way assures a highly destructive and protracted conflict that will not allow anyone to win.

 This kind of framing can easily lead to genocide, "ethnic cleansing," or to efforts to force opponents into exile.
+The recently named "cancel culture" or "callout culture" is another example of into-the-sea framing.
+Someone is accused of doing something counter to the norms of the canceling person(s), so they not only call out the accused on the misbehavior (often very publicly with "Twitter storms," for instance), they try to "cancel them out" of their social circles entirely—getting them fired, getting them ostracized from their associates, their friends, their community.
 In less extreme situations, this problem may lead a party to demand concessions that their opponent cannot possibly accept.
 One group may come to completely dominate or dehumanize an opposing group.
 When conflicts are approached in this way, protracted confrontation becomes inevitable.
 Once the contending parties have de-humanized one another, catastrophic confrontations become a real possibility.

 For this reason, it is essential that peacemakers work with conflict parties to convince them to reframe the problem in terms of finding strategies for co-existence and abandon their wish to eliminate the other side.